Sneakycloud/Conformal_seg_with_RGB/README.md

-# Uncertainty Quantification for LiDAR-based Maps of Ditches and Natural Streams
+# Conformal semantic segmentation for RGB and depth utilizing Dirichlet distributions
-Repository accompanying the paper "Uncertainty Quantification for LiDAR-based Maps of Ditches and Natural Streams".
+Forked from the repository accompanying the paper "Uncertainty Quantification for LiDAR-based Maps of Ditches and Natural Streams".

+The modifications we made:
+- Made rgb,depth,and mask dataloaders for SUN-RGBD and NYU depth v2 for semantic segmentation
+- Data exploration for SUN-RGBD
+- Modified U-net to use rgb and depth
+- Created the trusted multi-view (TMC) model for semantic segmentation
+- Vector optimized loss for semantic segmentation for TMC
+- Modified metric calculations to work with new data loader
+- Implemented cross-validitation
+- Reduced memory usage

 ## Source Code